Kawagoe: Experience unique activities & culture at traditional Japanese “Kura” town

 Business hours / regular holidays: Varies depending on each store.

 Access: Get off at “Kawagoe Station” on JR Line or Tobu Tojo Line and after getting off at “Kashiya Yokocho” by bus.
-15 minutes walk from “Honkawakoshi Station” on the Seibu Shinjuku Line.
+15-minute walk from “Honkawakoshi Station” on the Seibu Shinjuku Line.

 Kashichi

-While travelling through Japan you’ve most likely seen and probably tasted traditional Japanese wagashi sweets made from rice flour shaped into different flowers or objects representing each of the seasons.
-At Kashichi you have the opportunity to experience making wagashi sweets under the guidance of a highly skilled craftsman.
+While travelling in Japan, you’ve most likely seen and tasted traditional Japanese wagashi sweets made from rice flour and shaped into different flowers or objects representing each of the seasons.
+At Kashichi, you have the opportunity to experience making wagashi sweets under the guidance of a highly skilled craftsman.

-These classes are available to adults as well as school children so if you’re travelling with your family or friends it’s a great activity to try together.
+These classes are available to adults as well as children, so if you’re travelling with your family or friends, it’s a great activity to try together.

-Classes are offered at weekends and during national holidays and last approximately 45 minutes.
-If you don’t have the time to spare or you’d rather just pick up something professionally made take a look at what’s on display in their counter for the sweets of the season.
-They also sell many sweet potato desserts such as sweet potato sticks (available in different flavours) and sweet potato yokan.
+Classes are offered on weekends and during national holidays, and last approximately 45 minutes.
+If you don’t have time to spare, or you’d rather just pick up something professionally made, take a look at what’s on display at their counter for the sweets of the season.
+They also sell many sweet potato desserts such as sweet potato sticks (available in different flavors) and sweet potato yokan.

 Please take a look at their website to reserve your wagashi sweets making experience or just have a look at their products.